3rd Party CDL Driving Testing

 National Truck Driving School offers 3rd-Party CDL testing for candidates seeking a State of Florida Class A, B, or C commercial driver’s license.
 If you would like us to administer your State of Florida CDL test, we offer the flexibility and convenience of setting your own appointment time and paying for the service through our website.

-Are You Ready for CDL Testing?
+Are You Fully Prepared for the Process of CDL Testing?